-The Swichio floor-to-ceiling bike rack is one option if you are looking for something temporary or want to be able to move your bikes out of the way when riding season is over.
+The Swichio floor-to-ceiling bike rack is one option if you are looking for something temporary or want to be able to move your bikes out of the way.

 The Saris Bike Trac is another floor-to-ceiling system that you mount to the wall, but with this system, you guide your tires into their track system.
 You'll want to measure to make sure you have to have enough space in your garage for your bikes to hang away from the wall and still get in, out, and around your vehicles.

 03 of 05